George Tindall

 George Brown Tindall (February 26, 1921 – December 2, 2006) was an American historian and author.
 A professor at the University of North Carolina at Chapel Hill from 1958 until his retirement, Tindall was "one of the nation's pre-eminent historians of the modern South."
 He served as president of the Southern Historical Association.
 He held a Guggenheim Fellowship and was a Fulbright Scholar, a visiting Member of the Institute for Advanced Study, and a Fellow of the Center for Advanced Study in the Behavioral Sciences.
 In 1969, Tindall's book The Emergence of the New South: 1913-1945 was given the Lillian Smith Book Award.

 Early life

 Tindall grew up in Greenville, South Carolina, graduated from Furman University there, and then served in the Pacific theater in World War II in the U.S. Army Air Forces.
 After the war he received his Ph.D. from the University of North Carolina at Chapel Hill.

 Personal life

 He was married to Blossom McGarrity Tindall for 60 years.
-He was survived by her, his son Bruce Tindall, and his daughter Blair Tindall.
+He was survived by her, his son Bruce Tindall, his daughter Blair Tindall, and his former son-in-law Bill Nye.